cewing/training.python_web/source/presentations/session03.rst

 Add an ``if __name__ == '__main__`:`` block to the bottom of our library

-.. class:: incremental small
+.. class:: incremental

-* Build a good search url
+* Fetch a search results page
-* Parse the resulting search page
+* Parse the resulting HTML
 * For now, print out the results so we can see what we get

 .. container:: incremental small